-The Bomgar command API is designed to enable you to send commands to your Bomgar Appliance from an outside application.
-This can be used to start or transfer a Bomgar support session without using the standard representative console, to get a list of logged-in representatives, to obtain a list of support teams and issues, or to get information about your Bomgar API version.
-You can also check the health of your appliance or change an appliance's failover role.
+The Bomgar command API is designed to send commands to your Bomgar Appliance from an outside application.
+Commands can start or transfer a support session, get a list of logged-in representatives, or obtain a list of support teams and issues.
+You also can check the health of your appliance, change an appliance's failover role, or get information about your Bomgar API version.

-Commands are executed by sending a simple HTTP request to the Bomgar Appliance.
-The request can be sent using any HTTPS-capable socket library or scripting language module, a web browser, or a URL fetcher such as cURL or wget.
-Either GET or POST may be used as the request method.
+Commands are executed by sending an HTTP request to the appliance.
+Send the request using any HTTPS-capable socket library or scripting language module, web browser, or URL fetcher such as cURL or wget.
+Use either GET or POST as the request method.

 IMPORTANT!
 When making consecutive API calls, you must close the connection after each API call.

 Note: By default, access to the API is SSL-encrypted; however, you can choose to allow HTTP access by checking the Allow HTTP Access to XML API option on the Management > API Configuration page of the /login administrative interface.
 It is highly recommended that HTTP remain disallowed as a security best practice.

 An XML schema describing the command API response format is available at https://support.example.com/api/command.xsd.